-The purpose of this component is to provide teachers with a readymade classroom test that can be used as part or all of their evaluation of their student's learning after they have taught the Guide (upon completion of all the modules).
+The purpose of this component is to provide teachers with a ready-made classroom test that can be used as part or all of their evaluation of their student's learning once the Guide (all modules) have been taught.
 It includes both knowledge and attitude questions which allow for teacher evaluation of both of these important dimensions of mental health literacy.
 It can be applied prior to the teaching of the Guide in the classroom and then repeated after the end of Module Six.
-This evaluation procedure will allow for a robust determination of student learning by comparing scores for each student across pre and post applications.
-Alternatively, teachers may choose to apply the student evaluation only upon completion of the six modules and not compare pre and post scores.
+This evaluation procedure will allow for a robust determination of student learning by comparing scores for each student across pre-and-post-applications.
+Alternatively, teachers may choose to apply the student evaluation only upon completion of the six modules and not compare pre-and-post-scores.